finos/tracdap/doc/overview/metadata_model.rst

 Objects
 -------

 To begin with, let's look at four of the most common types of object.
-This will show how a calculation run is put together and some of the things that are then possible to do with it.
+This will be enough to see how a calculation job is put together and some of the things that are then possible to do with it.

 .. list-table::